Kuznetsov Naval Academy

-In 1827 Admiral Ivan Kruzenshtern initiated an Officers' Class at the Naval Cadet Corps.
+In 1827, Admiral Ivan Kruzenshtern initiated an Officers' Class at the Naval Cadet Corps.
 In 1862 the Class was reorganized into an Academic Course of Maritime Science.
-In 1877, to mark its fiftieth anniversary, the Class was renamed the Nikolaev Naval Academy (Nikolayevskaya Morskaya Akademiya) and in 1910 was completely detached from the Naval Cadet Corps.
+In 1877, to mark its 50th anniversary, the Class was renamed the Nikolaev Naval Academy (Nikolayevskaya Morskaya Akademiya) and in 1910 was completely detached from the Naval Cadet Corps.
 The Academy's last pre-revolutionary class was in 1913.

-Toward the end of the Soviet era the Academy was named the A. A. Grechko Naval Academy and finally was renamed the N. G. Kuznetsov Naval Academy.
+Towards the end of the Soviet era, the Academy was named the A. A. Grechko Naval Academy and finally was renamed the N. G. Kuznetsov Naval Academy.
 It is a postgraduate institution somewhat comparable to the U.S. Naval War College and should not be confused with officer commissioning schools such as the U.S. Naval Academy.

-Imperial Period
+Imperial period

-Advanced Officers' Class (1827-1877)
+Advanced Officers' Class (1827–1877)

 Russian scholar Mikhail Lomonosov envisioned the establishment of a naval academy in 1759.
 However, only 68 years later, in 1826, did the famous admiral and seafarer Ivan Fedorovich Kruzenshtern propose the establishment of the earliest organizational precursor to today's Naval Academy - the "Advanced Officers' Class" (Вышие офицерский класс) of the Russian Navy which were opened on 25 April 1827 under the Naval Corps.
 The mission of the Advanced Officers' Class was to improve the theoretical training of the most promising naval officers in exact and applied sciences.
 As a result of the revolution in naval affairs brought about by the Crimean War (1853–56) and the clear end of the age of sail the future of naval education in Russia and its transformation was reviewed by a special commission in 1862.

-Transition to Academy
+Transition to academy

 By the 7 August 1862 order of the Naval Minister, the Officers' Class was transformed into the newly established Academic Course of Maritime Sciences having a two-year period of study and divided into three departments: hydrographic, shipbuilding, and mechanical.
 The graduates of the course provided the navy with scientific officers for the fleets and instructors for the Naval Cadet Corps.